muhammad-faizan-122/yolo-data-augmentation/README.md

     - install requirements using ```pip install -r requirements.txt```
     - provide the input and output path in **CONSTANT.yaml** file.
     - update the name of transformed_file_name in CONSTANT.yaml
-    - Update the list of classes list in CONSTANT.yaml
-    - update the classes name in according to your case in controller/get_album_bb.py and controller/get_album_bb.py
+    - Provide the list of classes in CONSTANT.yaml in a sequence as use to assign class number in yolo dataset labelling.
+For example you provide class list ['obj1', 'obj2', 'obj3'] for obj1 class number use in label file should be 0, for 'obj2' class number should be 1 and so on.
     - run the pipeline using ```python3 run.py```